AuthorCarpentry/executable-documents-rstudio/01-markdown.md

 1. Create headings and subheadings by inserting one or more \# symbols at the beginning of a line, followed by a space.
 One \# is for a level one header, \#\# for a level two header and so on.

 For this Exercise, assign Level 1, 2, and 3 headers so the exercise file reflects the sections of a Data Management Plan.
 To find the start of each major section, where a Level 1 header should be placed, look for horizontal rules marked with four asterisks \*\*\*\*.
-To identify the eight main section headers, you may wish to consult the little booklet _DCC Checklist for a Data Management Plan_ provided earlier.
+To identify the eight main section headers, you may wish to consult the [DCC Checklist for a Data Management Plan](http://www.dcc.ac.uk/sites/default/files/documents/resource/DMP/DMP_Checklist_2013.pdf).

 2. Add emphasis to the text, where appropriate, using single or double asterisks or single or double underscores.
 Either type of character works, as long as it is matched on both sides of the emphasized phrase.
 You may find text phrases that need emphasis such as "Not Applicable"; the title of the Project; and titles of reports or articles.